A Recursive Algorithm for Mining Association Rules: Experimental Study

 \subsubsection{Adding Variables}

-We present here experimental results on recursion in frequent itemset mining.
-An initial base is processed beforehand.
-Then, new variables are introduced into the model; we measure the time taken to update the list of frequent itemsets.
+We present here the results of the experiment consisting in adding new variables to a database.
+An initial database is given.
+Then, new variables are introduced into the model; we measure the time needed to update the list of frequent itemsets.

-The tests are carried out on the dependent and independent bases "$n$1000-$N$100-$Me$103".
-The dependent and independent cases have been separated for the testing of this section.
-In both cases, the notation $re$ indicates the number of variables introduced into the model.
-For applications on independent bases and when we introduce a single variable, we also indicate the interval in which the probability $p$ is chosen randomly.
-Thus the title {$n$1000-$N$100-$Me$103-$re$1[0.08:0.12]} means that a Bernoulli variable with a parameter $p$, $0.08 \leq p \leq 0.12$, was added a posteriori to the 1000 variables of the model $n$1000-$N$100-$Me$103.
+We consider the independent case and the dependent case.
+In both cases, the notation $re$ indicates the number of variables introduced into the model.\\

-For $re10$ and $re100$ applications, for sparse independent bases (respectively dense independent bases), groups of 10 and 100 variables were generated from binomial distribution respecting the distributions given in Table~\ref{table 1} (respectively, Table~\ref{table 2}).
+In the independent case, the initial bases considered are $In1000N100Me103$ and $In1000N100Me163$.
+When we introduce a single variable, ($re1$), it is a Bernoulli variable with parameter $p$ chosen randomly in a given interval.
+As example the title $re1[0.08:0.12]$ means that a Bernoulli variable with a parameter $p$, chosen randomly in $[0.08 , 0.12]$, was added a posteriori to the 1000 variables of the model.

-For recursive applications on dependent bases, the variables introduced in the model represent a possible continuation of the process defined in section Section~\ref{synthetic ar databases}.
+The title $re10$ (resp. $re100$) means that a group of 10 (resp.
+100) variables has been added to the initial database.
+This group is generated respecting the distributions given in Table~\ref{table 2 simul} for $In1000N100Me103$ (resp.
+Table~\ref{table 3 simul} for $In1000N100Me163$).\\